Phone: (517) 339-8249 ext. 7253

 Degrees and Certifications:

-Master of Arts in Curriculum and Teaching Master of Library and Information Science K-12 Administration Certificate
+Bachelor of Arts in English and History Master of Arts in Curriculum and Teaching Master of Library and Information Science K-12 Administration Certificate

 RtI stands for Response to Intervention, which is a multi-tiered approach to helping students and staff be their best.
 At Haslett High School I am fortunate to work with students in supporting their academic and behavioral success through a variety of interventions.
 I also work with staff to enrich their teaching practices with strategies to engage and support all students.